 What You Need to Know About Becoming a Medical Assistant

-There are different ways to become a Medical Assistant, but one of the best is to earn an Associate’s Degree.
-Our program at Pittsburgh Career Institute is designed to give students the critical skills needed to begin a career as a Medical Assistant.
+There are different ways to become a Medical Assistant, but one of the best is to earn a diploma from an accredited school.
+Our 10-month diploma program at Pittsburgh Career Institute is designed to teach students the vital skills needed to begin a career as a Medical Assistant.

 There are many different things you will have to learn and be familiar with as a Medical Assistant.
 Some of the topics that will be covered during your time in school include: